CIRDLES/Squid/README.md

 ## Attention: Squid 2.5 Users

+### NOTE: If you have used a previous version of Squid3, you may need to find and delete the file "SquidPersistentState.ser" to allow Squid3 v0.1.n to run.

 We encourage you to download
 and evaluate the latest release, the ".jar" file found <a href="https://github.com/CIRDLES/Squid/releases" target="_blank">here</a>.
 Squid requires <a href="http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html" target="_blank">Java 1.8</a> or later.